These clean eating meringue cookies are a simple yet delicious holiday treat!

 NOTE: Because these are made with liquid sweetener, they will not last long.
 You’ll want to serve and eat these the same day you make them.

-RECIPE NOTE: I have since updated the baking method below.
-It bakes better.
+Note that I have since updated the baking method below so it bakes better.

 - 1/2 cup maple syrup

-- Dipped in chocolate (I use melted Baker's Unsweetened Chocolate with maple syrup for sweetening)
+- cup in melted chocolate (I use melted Baker's Unsweetened Chocolate with maple syrup for sweetening)

 - peppermint extract (but use honey instead of maple syrup in the meringue)

 Place eggs in a beater and begin to beat.
 Beat until the eggs just begin to form stiff peaks.

 SLOWLY, pour in the maple as the mixer continues to mix.

 When the egg whites are thick and form stiff peaks, transfer to a pastry bag or ziplock back with the tip cut off and press the egg whites out onto parchment lined cookie sheets.
 Keep them small (just slightly larger than a hershey's kiss) or they won't bake properly.